Ecuador facts: this article covers the highlights of Ecuador – the facts and features that make it unique.

 - The Andes (Sierra): The pleasing climate, scenic mountain areas and absence of insects and natural disasters make this region popular among expats and tourists.

 - The Amazon Jungle (La Amazonia): Famous for numerous indigenous groups, diverse wildlife and untouched jungle areas like Yasuni National Park.
+Here are 8 things to know before visiting Ecuador’s Amazon rainforest.

 Top 28 Facts About Ecuador